Property Taxes In Canada | Highest & Lowest by Province

 Property Taxes Will Vary from City to City

 Within the same province, property taxes also vary city to city.
-Vancouver has the lowest property rate at 0.24683% which is half the next best rate – Abbotsford, BC at 0.51300%.
+Vancouver, BC has the lowest property rate at 0.24683% which is half the next best rate– Abbotsford, BC at 0.51300%.
 Cities in British Columbia generally rank as those with the lowest property rates.

 However, a low tax rate does not necessarily translate to lower tax payments especially if house prices are higher on average.